 The school is a member of the Southeastern New England Independent Schools Athletic Association, The Rhode Island Interscholastic League, and The New England Prep School League.

 Student Load and Overlap

 A student may only participate on one school team during each of three seasons.
-League rules prohibit the school from organizing practices, training sessions, or competitions in the same sport for more than one season.
 Lincoln School depends on our athletes participating on several different teams throughout the year; however, it is important that our students find the proper balance between their academic requirements and their commitment of time and energy to the athletic program.

 Participation on an athletic team releases the student from Physical Education class that semester, and fulfills the state Physical Education requirement.
 A student who participates on an athletic team receives physical education credit on her transcript.

 Students who participate in sports can expect at least one week off between the end of an athletic season and the start of the next season or their re-entry into the Physical Education program.